PranaveshSaikumar/19CS408--ATM/README.md

 ## RESULT:
-The UML diagrams for ATM banking system are successfully created using star uml tool.
+Thus, all the UML diagrams are successfully completed with the help of StarUML.